UofT-DSI/shell/README.md

 ### Assignments
 Participants should review the [Assignment Submission Guide](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md) for instructions on how to complete assignments in this module.

-Assignments are typically due on the Sunday following the module's live learning session.

 1. [Shell script assignment](./02_activities/assignments/assignment_instructions.md)

 ### Practice Problems